peterscherbak/peterscherbak.github.io/README.md

 ---

 ## Research Interests
 My work focuses on **binary star systems, white dwarfs, and transients**, with particular interest in **mass transfer, tidal physics, and the role of common envelope evolution in stellar astrophysics**.
-I use **theoretical models and computational simulations** to study the evolution of compact binary systems.”
+I use **theoretical models and computational simulations** to study the evolution of compact binary systems.

 ---